imansaj/Sample_project_battery/README.md

 ### Running notes
 I set the main folder for saving the data as 'D:/Severson_battery_data/' in the args.main_path.
 Please kindly change it as you desire.

 The code will try to download the data which is around 3.01G.

+The first run will take longer due to downloading and resampling.
+The net runs will be much faster.

 ### Data information
 The data information can be found here: